Nuclei-Software/nuclei-sdk/doc/source/design/app.rst

 .. note::

     * It doesn't work with gd32vf103 processor.
-    * It need Nuclei CPU configured with stack check feature
+    * It needs Nuclei CPU configured with stack check feature

 This `demo_stack_check application`_ is used to demonstrate how to check stack overflow and underflow and track the ``sp``.